Table of Contents

 Comparable results in certain studies

-Reduced scalp irritation in some users
+Reduced scalp irritation

 Potential support for androgenetic alopecia